wuxn3d/WuxnSlicer/README.md

 ## Installers

-This repository contains the WuxnSlicer installers for both Macintosh and Windows.
+This repository contains the source code needed to compile and build WuxnSlicer software.
-The latest version of WuxnSlicer can be downloaded from our website https://wuxn3d.com/pages/software-firmware.
+To use WuxnSlicer as intended please download our installers from our website https://wuxn3d.com/pages/software-firmware.

 # Change Log